jfrog/JFrog-Cloud-Installers/Ansible/ansible_collections/jfrog/platform/README.md

 ## Using [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) to Encrypt Vars
 Some vars you may want to keep secret.
 You may put these vars into a separate file and encrypt them using [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html).

-For example, you will probably change the default password for the admin user
+For example, you will probably change the default password for the admin user using an encrypted file.

 ```yaml
 # Default password